newkedison/kbd_event_listener/README.md

 2. Change owner of the executable to root and set a `s` bit for it

-If you want to use method 2, you can simply run `sudo make change_mode`
+If you prefer to use method 2, you can simply run `sudo make change_mode`

 **Note**: if you want to copy this file to other directory, do not forget to copy with `cp -a`.